 The first step in the mathematical approach consists in modeling adiponectin as different collagen strands twined together.
 This provides a family of possible models depending on the geometric parameters (radii, twist, etc.).
 Purely geometric requirements on the possible forms already strongly constrain the possible models.
-The second step is to identify within this large family of coiled structures, subfamilies for which collagen domains are complementary (see Figure 11).
+The second step is to identify within this large family of coiled structures, subfamilies for which collagen domains are complementary (see Figure 8).
 This is done by defining a suitable energy that can be minimized within the family of coils.
-The third and crucial step is to consider specific adjoence molecules and use constraints from experimental data to refine the structure.
+The third and crucial step is to consider specific adiponectin molecules and use constraints from experimental data to refine the structure.
 The experimental data comes from various sources.
 The stoichiometry of the three states has been accurately determined by analytical ultracentrifugation and estimates of the radial and axial dimensions of the different species are available from electron micrographs.
 This information provides a basis for modeling the oligomers, but more subtle details such as the relative twists of the individual molecules in the oligomers or the juxtaposition of sidechains requires higher-resolution or site-specific information.
+This information will be obtained from footprinting and crosslinking studies mapped onto the mathematical models, in turn enabling the models to be adjusted to improve their match to the data.